 There are many Chinese Shops, selling various items, from food, clothing, building materials, household items and furniture.

-You can get eggs, potatoes, tomatoes, carrots, lettuce, cucumber, onions and other frozen vegetables such as peas, broccoli, cauliflower in most of the shops.
-On Sal they are mainly small shops, while on Santiago they have a few more larger stores and have much more choice and supply of fresh vegetables.
+You can get fresh produce such as eggs, potatoes, tomatoes, carrots, lettuce, cucumber, onions as well as frozen vegetables such as peas, broccoli, cauliflower in most of the shops.
+On Sal there are mainly small shops or stores, while on Santiago they have a few more larger stores and have much more choice and supply of fresh vegetables.

-There are a few Deli's in Santa Maria on Sal Island where you can get some local bacon (like streaky) , meats, cheeses, fruit an d vegetables.
+There are a few Deli's in Santa Maria on Sal Island where you can get some local bacon (like streaky) , meats, cheeses, fruit and vegetables.
 There is one better mini market up in Espargos which has a better choice in frozen meats and vegetables.
-Street vendors will probaby try and sell tourists items at a higher price than in the shops, this happens on Sal anyway from my experience and with some friends.
+Street vendors will probably try and sell tourists items at a higher price than in the shops, this happens on Sal anyway from my experience and with some friends.
 However if you know what the prices should be you can haggle.
 There can sometimes be a shortage of particular items on the island i.e. eggs/tomatoes etc. However things are improving since the delivery of fresh produce from the Canaries, 2.5hr flight away.

-The Commercial Centre situated past the Sab Sab hotel has a ground floor commercial space which is identified as being for a min-market, but larger than others that are currently open on Sal.
-Cazu mini market near the new Police Station in Santa Maria now sells fresh meat and imports baked beans and other named brands from Portugal.
+On Sal there is a supermercado called Cazu situated near the new Police Station in Santa Maria which now sells fresh meat and imports Heinz baked beans and other named brands from Portugal.
 A tin of Heinz baked beans may cost 2 Euros.
 Most of the ships that bring in fresh produce arrive on the islands of Santiago or Sao Vicente to unload before being re-loaded onto smaller ships heading for the other islands.